coding-nomadic/intelligent-chat-bot/README.md

 # Intelligent-Chatbot-Service

-This is Backend for recipe server built in springboot, REST, Open AI, Spring Data JPA, MongoDB -
+This is chatbot backend API built wuth SpringBoot, Rest, Open AI, Spring Data JPA, MongoDB -

 ## Features in this application-